huangsam/dotfiles/README.md

 What is present at the moment:

-- Shortcuts for command-line tools in `custom`
+- Shortcuts for CLI tools in `custom`
 - Script for moving `custom` shortcuts to `$ZSH_CUSTOM`
 - Script for moving `custom` shortcuts to `$ALIAS_PATH`
 - Custom configuration for `git` CLI